Community Relations

 NICE - Centre for Movement Disorders

 NICE is a unique charity, based in Birmingham, who offer specialised education and therapy to children and adults with neurological disabilities through the system of Conductive Education (CE).
 CE originated in Hungary and in 1986 our charity was formed to make this system available to families in the UK.
-Over the past 35 years we have worked with over 9,000 people all living with long term conditions such as cerebral palsy, stroke, Parkinson’s and multiple sclerosis.
-Our services are heavily reliant on charitable funding and through the amazing support of S&U and The Keith Coombs Trust we have been able to continue to offer this vital life line to our families.
+Over the past 35 years we have worked with over 9,000 people all living with long term conditions such as cerebral palsy, stroke, Parkinson's and multiple sclerosis.
+Our free and subsidised services are heavily reliant on charitable funding and through the amazing support of S&U, Aspen Bridging and The Keith Coombs Trust we have been able to continue to offer a vital life line to our families.

 The Emily Jordan Foundation